 In October 2017, the Organization entered into a loan agreement with Self-Help New Markets XIV, LLC ("SHNM") and Self-Help Credit Union ("SHCU") for the construction of property.
 The agreement is secured by a first priority lien on the premises and first priority perfected lien on all personal property of the Organization related to College Prep.
 Additionally, the agreement contains restrictive covenants.
-At June 30, 2019, the Organization was in compliance with these covenants.
+At June 30, 2020, management believes they are in compliance with these covenants.
 The funds were placed in a disbursement account by the lender and released as requested for payment of construction progress.
-The loan is composed of advances.
-Loan A and Loan B. Loan A represents the portion of the loan equal to \$1,275,000 and is advanced from SHNM.
+The loan is composed of advances, Loan A and Loan B. Loan A represents the portion of the loan equal to \$1,275,000 and is advanced from SHNM.
 Loan B represents the remaining portion of the loan up to \$9,880,000 and is advanced from SHCU.
 The note required monthly interest payments at 4.35% and 5.85% for Loan A and Loan B, respectively, through November 2018.
 Commencing December 1, 2018, the note required monthly principal and interest payments based upon an amortization schedule of 25 years with any remaining principal and accrued and unpaid interest due on February 1, 2023.
-The loan had an effective blended rate of 4.84% at June 30, 2019.
-Amounts outstanding under this note totaled \$11,015,664 at June 30, 2019.
+The loan had an effective blended rate of 4.84% at June 30, 2020.
+Amounts outstanding under this note totaled \$10,802,656 at June 30, 2020.

 In October 2017, the Organization entered into a loan agreement with Charter School Growth Fund Facility Fund III LLC for the development of a new public school facility.
-The note ranks junior to all of the Organization's deposit accounts, senior debt obligations, amounts owed to general trade creditors and all other unconditional, unsecured, senior and subordinated debt obligations.
+The note ranks junior to all of the Organization's deposit accounts, senior debt obligations, amounts owed to general trade creditors, and all other unconditional, unsecured, senior and subordinated debt obligations.
 Additionally, the agreement contains restrictive covenants.
-At June 30, 2019, the Organization was in compliance with these covenants.
+At June 30, 2020, management believes they are in compliance with these covenants.
 The note requires a principal payment of \$1,500,000 plus all unpaid accrued interest at 2.75% on October 31, 2020 with the remaining balance and accrued unpaid interest due on February 1, 2023.
-Amounts outstanding under this note totaled \$3,000,000 at June 30, 2018.
+Amounts outstanding under this note totaled \$3,000,000 at June 30, 2020.

 In October 2017, the Organization entered into a loan agreement with Nonprofit Finance Fund for the renovation and improvement of real property.
 The note ranks junior to the SHNM, SHCU, and SHVF loans above.
 Additionally, the agreement contains restrictive covenants.
-At June 30, 2019, the Organization was in compliance with these covenants.
+At June 30, 2020, management believes they are in compliance with these covenants.
 During July 2018, the Organization borrowed the maximum allowable amount under the agreement of \$1,950,000.
 The note required monthly interest payments at 6.00% through October 2018.
 Commencing November 1, 2017, the note requires monthly principal and interest payments based upon an amortization schedule of 25 years with any remaining principal and accrued and unpaid interest due on February 1, 2023.
-Amounts outstanding under this note totaled \$1,927,091 at June 30, 2019.
+Amounts outstanding under this note totaled \$1,890,967 at June 30, 2020.

 In September 2019, the Organization entered into a loan agreement with SHCU for the purchase of real property.
 The agreement is secured by a first priority lien on the premises.
 The note requires monthly interest payments at 4.50% through September 2020.
 Commencing on October 1, 2020, the note requires monthly principal and interest payments based on an amortization schedule of 20 years with any remaining principal and accrued and unpaid interest due on December 1, 2022.
+Amounts outstanding under this note totaled \$1,401,865 at June 30, 2020.

-Future principal payments on the notes are as follows at June 30, 2019:
+Future principal payments on the notes are as follows at June 30, 2020: